2015 Poetry Out Loud State Finals Participants, Image: Laura Harris

-(POL) is celebrating its tenth anniversary, both nationally and here in Indiana!
+Poetry Out Loud (POL) is now in its eleventh year, both nationally and here in Indiana!
 A program of the National Endowment for the Arts, our annual state competition is organized by the Indiana Arts Commission.
 POL is a free high school program that encourages the study of great poetry through memorization and recitation.

 This exciting program helps high school students master public speaking skills, build self-confidence, learn about their literary heritage and compete for college scholarship funding.